 - Lifetime breakage warranty

-Cons: Feels very plastic, changing between lenses is hard
+What I don’t: Feels very plastic, and changing between lenses is hard

 8. ZILLERATE Polarised Sports

 - Lightweight & comfortable

 ZILLERATE Polarised Sports are lightweight and comfortable glasses made with durable TR90 material.
 The lenses are polycarbonate that is super light, flexible and impact resistant.
 The glasses feature rubber-padded arms that sit perfectly on your face and will not fall off during physical activity.
 The design is so light that you will almost forget you are wearing something.

 These glasses feature TAC polarized lenses, which protect your eyes by filtering out dazzling glare and providing crystal-clear vision.
 These lenses block UVA, UVB and blue light which is harmful and can damage your eyesight.

 ZILLERATE sunglasses are super versatile and they are perfect for many outdoor activities like cycling, driving, fishing, etc. They can also be used by both men and women.
 ZILLERATE glasses come with all essential accessories.
 It includes a hardshell case that can clip to your rucksack or belt, a retainer strap to attach to the arms of your glasses, a microfiber cloth for cleaning, a polarized card for testing, and a discount code for your next ZILLERATE purchase.